Operations Jobs at Rush University Medical Center with Visa Sponsorship

 Which visa types does Rush University Medical Center commonly use for Operations positions?

-Rush sponsors several visa categories for Operations roles, including H-1B, TN for Canadian and Mexican nationals in qualifying occupations, J-1 for exchange visitors in structured programs, and F-1 OPT and CPT for students completing degrees in relevant fields.
+Rush sponsors several visa categories for Operations roles, including H-1B, TN visa for Canadian and Mexican nationals in qualifying occupations, J-1 visa for exchange visitors in structured programs, and F-1 OPT and CPT for students completing degrees in relevant fields.
 Permanent residence pathways through EB-2 or EB-3 PERM labor certification are also available for eligible candidates in longer-term roles.

 What qualifications does Rush University Medical Center expect for Operations roles?